anniewernerfelt/autoregressive-poisoning/README.md

 ```
 python train.py misc.project_name=${PROJECT_NAME} misc.run_name=${RUN_NAME} train.adversarial_poison_path=${YOUR_POISON_PATH} train.batch_size=128 train.augmentations_key=${AUG}
 ```
-Note that in this command, we specify `train.adversarial_poison_path` to override the config within **config/base.yaml**, and load a poison.
+Note that in this command, we specify `train.adversarial_poison_path` to override the config within [config/base.yaml](https://github.com/psandovalsegura/autoregressive-poisoning/blob/main/config/base.yaml), and load a poison.
 You can set `AUG` to either "none", "cutout", "cutmix" or "mixup".
 Be sure to update other configs such as `num_workers` as necessary.

 This training script uses the `WandbLogger` from [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/), so if you use [Weights and Biases](https://wandb.ai/), you can use their online portal to analyze training curves.

-### AR Perfect Model
+### Demo: AR Perfect Model

-The simple CNN which can perfectly classify AR perturbations is in **autoregressive_perfect_model.py**.
+To demonstrate the simplicity and separability of AR perturbations, we construct a simple CNN which can perfectly classify AR perturbations in [autoregressive_perfect_model.py](https://github.com/psandovalsegura/autoregressive-poisoning/blob/main/autoregressive_perfect_model.py).

+Check out our demo notebook in [notebooks/Demo-of-AR-Perfect-Model.ipynb](https://github.com/psandovalsegura/autoregressive-poisoning/blob/main/notebooks/Demo-of-AR-Perfect-Model.ipynb).
+The demo notebook demonstrates how we can take some AR coefficients, generate perturbations, and use `PerfectARModel` (initialized with the same AR coefficients) to perfectly classify the novel, generated AR perturbations. `PerfectARModel` is ***not*** trained in any way; it uses manually-specified AR filters (consisting of AR process coefficients) for a single convolution layer.
 More information can be found in [Appendix A.2](http://arxiv.org/abs/2206.03693) of the paper.

-This code was from an earlier version of our code where one AR process was repeated across each of the three channels (as opposed to using a different set of coefficients for each of 3 channels).
+Note that the code for `PerfectARModel` was from an earlier version of our repo where one AR process was responsible for each of the three RGB channels (as opposed to using a different set of coefficients for each of 3 channels).
 Early in our work, we used terms from convergent series, and manually specified them in `ALL_2x2_AR_PARAMS`.
-To avoid confusion, we don't provide actionable code for `PerfectARModel`, but feel free to modify the code and use your own AR coefficients.

 ### Citation